skjolber/Fagmote/Android/Intro/README.md

     * Create a new virtual device

 ### b.
 Change hello world text
-Change text from 'Hello world' to 'Hello Antares'
+Change text from 'Hello world' to 'Hello Javazone'

 Hint: Check the files in the 'res' directory